-Loss Item 9: Loss of Leased/Mortgaged Land Unit of Entitlement Entitlements Application Guidelines Additional Services Identified recognized lessee or sharecropper, with informal tenancy arrangements, including socially recognized verbal agreements.
+Loss Item 9: Loss of Leased/Mortgaged Land Unit of Entitlement Entitlements Application Guidelines Additional Services 1.
+Identified recognized lessee or sharecropper, with informal tenancy arrangements, including socially recognized verbal agreements.
 1. RV of crops.
 2. Outstanding lease money back to the lessee by the owner as per agreement.
 3. Dislocation allowance @ PKR 1500/-per kanal for actual cultivator to cover the income loss from the land 1.
-With customary tenancy agreements, including socially-recognized verbal agreements, owner will receive compensation payment from District Collector.
+With customary tenancy agreements, including socially-recognized verbal agreements (certified and approved by the District Collector) owner will receive compensation payment from District Collector.
 The owner will pay the outstanding liabilities to the lessee/mortgagee under the conditions that: (i) all contractual liabilities are already paid up; (ii) if not, the legal owner will get the residual payment after all liabilities are paid up.
 2. District Collector will ensure the payment of RV of crops to the cultivator.
+3. Dislocation Allowance will be paid to the 1.
+SRU will assist in ensuring that the lessee receives all eligible payments.
+2. SRU will facilitate the refund of outstanding lease money by the owner to the lessees.

-3. Dislocation Allowance will be paid to the actual cultivator of the acquired land by District Collector/Project with assistance from SRU. payments.
+actual cultivator of the acquired land by District Collector/Project with assistance from SRU. -- -- --